Crime Scene and Forensic Investigation Workshops

 |Running times||4-8 hours|

-£350 for half a day and up to £750 for a full day.
+£350 for half a day and up to £750 for a full day (plus travel and accommodation if required).
 Prices for programmes of work vary, please contact for special requests.
 Discounts applied for multiple bookings.
 Travel and accommodation costs may be added